VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 As li-ion batteries don't have a linear voltage to charge connection, a custom lookup table was created.
 The lookup table is based on a LG 18650 M26 2600mAh cell and it's discharge graph.
 Discharge graph and the fitted plot can be found [here](https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/README.md#sources).
 The fitted function was used to generate a lookup table, with almost even charge distances.

-The program automatically switches to active current mode adn back, when a current streshold of 0.2 A is passed.
+The system automatically switches to active current mode and back, when a current streshold of 0.2 A is passed.
 Active current mode measures current and time intervals to integrate used charge.
 Used charge is then added to DOD value.
 Measuring the battery voltage under heavy load (+20 A) gives and inaccurate reading, as the battery internal resistance saggs the voltage.
 This is a common problem with simpler voltage only battery capacity monitors.

+**LCD Display**
+The LCD display is mounted vertically on the bike frame, because the frame wasn't wide enough for a 16\*2 display to be mounted horizontally.
+This is why the display is only capable of showing 2 digit numbers per row and unit definitions have to be painted next to the lcd.
+Upside of mounting the display vertically is that a proper battery bar can be dispalyed on it.
+8 extra custom characters (numbers 2,4,5,6,7,8,9 and a "halfbar") are saved to the LCD display.
+A custom function is used for writing to the display, found at [CustomChar.c](https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/EbikeBatteryRangeEstimator/CustomChar.c).

 ## Used parts and modules
 * **Arduino Nano 3.0**